sodacan-net/sodacan-core/docs/languageGuide.md

 In the above, "livingRoom" is the topic and "lamp1" is a variable that will be exchanged via this topic.
 The `{off,on}` syntax means that the variable will hold an enumerated value of either "on" or "off".

-> Syntactic Sugar: SodaCan blurs the lines between string literals and identifiers.
+> Syntactic Sugar: Sodacan blurs the lines between string literals and identifiers.
 For example, no quotes are needed in the list of possible values of an enumerated variable.
 Likewise, the identifier expression `variable.value` is a shortcut.
 In `ON` and `WHEN` statements, it means the same as `variable == "value"` (true if variable equals the value).
 In a `THEN` statement, it means the same as `variable = "value"` (assign "value" to variable).

 Next, we define a module that produces a message in this topic.
 In this case, the message is conveying the state of lamp1 as "on" in a message to the named topic.